 On January 9, 2004, EMC acquired all of our outstanding capital stock.
 The acquisition was accounted for as a purchase.
 Accordingly, all assets and liabilities were adjusted to their fair market value.
 For financial statement purposes, the allocation of the purchase price paid by EMC for us has been reflected in our stand-alone financial statements.
 This allocation includes the goodwill and related intangible assets recognized by EMC from the acquisition of us.
 See Note A to the consolidated financial statements included elsewhere in this Prospectus-Offer to Exchange.
-EMC currently owns substantially all of our common stock.
+We are currently a wholly owned subsidiary of EMC.
 The results of operations discussed in this analysis for 2004 are for the period from the date of acquisition by EMC, January 9, 2004, to December 31, 2004.